-In order to keep keep track of updates, the IDE plug-in can notify about the avalailibility of new releases.
-When a new release becomes available, they display a notification dialog that provides access to the release notes.
-If you don't want to be notified about updates, select the No, don't check for updates radio button.
+In order to keep keep track of updates, the IDE plug-ins can notify about the availability of new releases.
+When a new release becomes available, a notification pop-up is displayed that provides access to the release notes.
+If you don't want to be automatically notified about updates, select the No, don't check for updates radio button.